newrelic/go-agent/GUIDE.md

 }
 ```

 `NewRoundTripper` is another useful helper.
-The round tripper returned **must**
+As with all segments, the round
-only be used the same goroutine as the transaction.
+tripper returned **must** only be used the same goroutine as the transaction.

 ```go
 client := &http.Client{}